-If there is social care or health involvement, consultation with these agencies will be part of the evidence gathering and review process.
+If there is social care or health involvement, consultation with these agencies may be necessary as part of the evidence gathering and review process.

 Suspensions are to be used as part of a strategy to improve behaviour.
 These will be supported by reintegration meetings that focus on improving behaviour.